 Alright guys, I feel like I need to clear something up carbs are not bad.
 If you want to eat more carbs, do it!
+There are so many benefits to a higher carb diet.

 Carbs are completely, 100% necessary for our body to function at its best.
-So please, eat more carbs!

 You may lose weight.
 Not all carbs are created equal, but eating complex carbs may aid weight loss.
 A study done at BYU concluded that consumption of more dietary fiber promotes weight loss and a lower body fat percentage (source).
 Plus, fiber filled carbs will keep you feeling full longer, which may prevent you from reaching for seconds 😉